******* The Crucial Question (Metrology 2)

 In our approach the principal function of the passage chamber is to provide an artificial cave in order to survive the onslaught of extreme weather conditions.
 This is why they are all over the Atlantic and North Sea coasts.
 The wind is the greatest enemy, it cools the cold, it soaks with rain and it destroys what cannot stand.
 When houses or huts are drenched or torn apart, there is nowhere to go on the coast.
 The cave is from old the place where humans survived from the worst, so they built themselves caves where there were none.
 We find artistic and symbolic carving in the chambers in Orkney, just as in the caves (Les Eyzies), but abstract and may be these carvings were once even painted in red, yellow, black, white.

 And like every good cave you have a long narrow tunnel to enter through, long, in order that the hellish weather outside is ‘non-existent’ and, narrow, so that inside it is never freezing and could be comfortable without fire with sufficient people around.
-Traces of fires are rare in chambers, but dried food might have been stored in the chambers to get through a cold spell, which they would not survive if they ran out of the stored lot because of a long spell.
+Traces of fires are rare in chambers, but dried food might have been stored in the chambers to get through a cold spell, which they would not survive if they ran out of the stored lot because of a too long spell.

 The chambers

 Some chambers are bad-built, some are well-built.
 The great building skill of Neolithic Ireland from Carrowmore to Fourknocks seems to eventually reach its apex in Orkney, where great sophistication in design and excellence in masonry were paired with comfort priorities like drainage, insulation, fresh air, light and spaciousness, unparallelled anywhere, all paradoxically contrary to the cumbersome narrowness of the passage-way, we see it also at clearly domestic Skara Brae, low narrow passages between the stone buildings to get into very spacious houses.
+A full scale model of a neolithic house is built at the center in Skara Brae and it is big, unique and worth going.

 The megalithic passage chamber was primarily a place of (prolonged) seasonal refuge under bad weather conditions, for small or large communities; some may have been built specifically as winter delivery rooms, Loughcrew, Cairn L, very appropriate, possibly Newgrange and Maeshowe, even as (maternity) clinics as I have shown, or operation theatres (Dowth). (see ‘Neolithic Delivery rooms’)

-They could be abandoned when the climate improved for long periods (50-100 years?), but they were probably never closed during that time.
+They would be abandoned when the climate improved for long periods (50-100 years?), but they were probably never closed during that time.
 In such periods they may have been used for burials by some.
 But with renewed vital use the chambers were mostly cleared by sweeping aside what was there, bones, whatever, sometimes bones were confined to one side cell and floors and passages were often covered with clean sand or clay, in Banks-chamber even thin flag-stones were used to create a new domestic layer for a, possibly predicted, bad weather spell.
-This is why some chamber-floors could be a foot thick or more, or passage volumes were shrunk by raising the floor level against the cold, probably this happened at Maeshowe, which was too ‘spacious’ in design when it got really cold.
+This is why some chamber-floors could be a foot thick or more, or passage volumes were shrunk by raising the floor level against the cold, probably this happened at Maeshowe, which was too ‘spacious’ in design (1.2m) when it got really cold.
 Everything points to domestic and scientific use and hardly anything to thoroughly cleaning out.
 (When they don’t find bones in chambers archaeologists say they are cleaned out, because there should be bones there, in their opinion)

 From the excavation report of Quanterness chamber I learned they found many bones of Orkney voles there, which made me conclude immediately they ate them. (hear my Youtube video Quanterness, 2008) This was confirmed two years later at the Ness of Brodgar, where excavators found vole bones together with edible sea fruit shells in refuse.
 They did eat Orkney voles.
 No archaeologist ever thought of that.